peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

  * <i>value</i>: An object that implements the IEnumerable interface.
-In the .NET version, his can be the return value of an iterator or the result of a LINQ query.
+In the .NET version, this can be the return value of an iterator or the result of a LINQ query.

  * &lt;T&gt;: A type convertible to CBORObject.

 <b>Return Value:</b>

-A CBOR object where each element of the given enumerable object is onverted to a CBOR object and copied to a new array, or CBORObject.Null f the value is null.
+A CBOR object where each element of the given enumerable object is converted to a CBOR object and copied to a new array, or CBORObject.Null if the value is null.

 ### FromObject